tmolteno/disko/README.md

 ## Changelog

+0.8.0b1 Add a matrix-free operator that actually works.
 0.7.0b10 Clean up tests.
 Rename the DiSkOOperator and get it going.
 0.7.0b9 Fix up timestamp loading
 0.7.0b8 Optimize mesh at each stage of refinement.